harrypower/cubesolve/reference.md

   * will take ref-piece-array object and hole-array-piece-list object and puzzle-board
   * will store a working puzzle board array to fast access pieces on board in a reference form
   * will use the fast intersect method from ref-piece-array to solve intersections.
   * will mechanize the sequential hole filling to solve puzzle

 * Next additions or bugs to work on
-  * solution for now will be just fill the holes.
-Use the above mentioned object to cycle through the list of pieces for the list of holes.
+  * convert all the objects to use the save-instance-data object to allow complete data saving of the objects data!